 - How Billionaires Found Joy With $1 Million Gifts to Small Nonprofits

-- McPherson College Aims to Bring Big Donors Into the Fold — and Wins a $500 Million Pledge
+- McPherson College Aimed to Bring Big Donors Into the Fold — and Won a $500 Million Pledge

 - What’s Next for America’s Biggest Donors